kumuji/trt_yolo_ros/README.md

 # Description
 Simple project on running yolo using tensorrt acceleration on jetson nano and xavier.
-For more details (before I wrote them here) you can find in launch files
+More details (before I wrote them here) you can find in launch files

 # Installation
 Make sure that tensorrt is installed on your system